DataBiosphere/terra-interoperability-model/README.md

 Finally, we selected several datasets to test the model in our own pilot project.

-### Using DSPCore
+### Using Terra Core
+Terra Core is currently composed of three separate OWL files.
+TerraDCAT_ap.ttl is an extension of the (W3C's Data Catalog Vocabulary)[https://www.w3.org/TR/vocab-dcat-2/] which adds data use terms from the (Data Use Ontology)[https://github.com/EBISPOT/DUO].
+TerraCoreValueSets.ttl provides controlled vocabulary terms to support TerraCoreDataModel.ttl which contains the classes and properties required to connect core biomedical data concepts.

 In addition to the formal specification in OWL (serialized in Turtle format), the Data Sciences Platform Team has defined a JSON representation of the Data Model that will be used internally at Broad Institute to pilot the data model.
-This JSON representation is an example of how the data model can be used to design schemas for relational data.
+This JSON representation will be ingested into the Terra Repository, implemented using Google's BigQuery.
+This is an example of how the data model can be used to design schemas.

 ### License
 [BSD 3-Clause License](https://github.com/broadinstitute/dsp-data-models/blob/master/LICENSE)

 ### Contact
 Please use this repository's [Issue Tracker](https://github.com/broadinstitute/dsp-data-models/issues "Issue Tracker") to share comments or concerns related to the data model.
-DSPCore Data Model is not currently open to public contribution.
-DSPCore Data Model is currently wholly managed by Broad’s DSP Team.
+Terra Core is not currently open to public contribution; it is currently wholly managed by Broad’s DSP Team.

 ### Acknowledgements
 **Data Sciences Platform, Broad Institute**
-Dan Moran, Jeremy Hert, Ben Carlin, Raaid Arshad, Rori Cremer, Andrea Haessly, Jeff Korte, Emily Munro-Ludders, David Wine, Denis Loginov, and others.
+Dan Moran, Sarah Wessel, Jeremy Hert, Ben Carlin, Raaid Arshad, Quazi Hoque, Rori Cremer, Andrea Haessly, Jeff Korte, Emily Munro-Ludders, Jerome Chadel,David Wine, Denis Loginov, and others.

-**DSPCore Data Model Team**
+**Terra Core Data Model Team**
 Larry Babb, Senior Principal Software Engineer
 Clare Bernard, PhD, Director of Product, Data Science Platform
+Sinéad Chapman, Associate Director, Genetics Project Management, Stanley Center for Psychiatric Research
 Paul Clemons, PhD, Director, Computational Chemical Biology Research
 Rachel Liao, PhD, Scientific Advisor to the Director
 Marco Ocana, Principal Software Engineer